BBYO's March of the Living

 EXPERIENCE: Poland & Israel

 The March of the Living is a two-week international experience where teens from around the world come together each year and bear witness to the destruction of the Holocaust in Poland and then travel to Israel to rejoice in the Jewish Homeland.
 The program commemorates Yom HaShoah, Holocaust Memorial Day, marching from Auschwitz to Birkenau and celebrates Yom HaAtzmaut, Israeli Independence Day, in the streets of Jerusalem.

-Join thousands of Jewish teens from around the world this April 24-May 8, 2014 on the March of the Living – an emotional journey to Poland and Israel that impacts your sense of perspective and identity in profound ways.
+Join thousands of Jewish teens from around the world this April 2015 on the March of the Living – an emotional journey to Poland and Israel that impacts your sense of perspective and identity in profound ways.